 Should you be looking for more to add to your speech you can also consider:

-- Acknowledgements–thanking anyone who added individual contributions to the wedding day/events:
+- Acknowledgements–thank anyone who added individual contributions to the wedding day/events:

 - How the newlyweds met:

--Sometimes the story of how the couple met can be extraordinary, meaningful, and fun to hear (though do avoid stories about hookups or anything you wouldn’t want Grandma and Grandpa to hear).
+- Sometimes the story of how the couple met can be extraordinary, meaningful, and fun to hear (though do avoid stories about hookups or anything you wouldn’t want Grandma and Grandpa to hear).